-Aside from the beach, these are my top picks for having a good time on a limited budget:
+Aside from the beach, these are my top picks for Best Free or Cheap Things to Do in Myrtle Beach:

 Catch a Pelicans game.
 The Myrtle Beach Pelicans are a minor league baseball team.
 Game tickets start at $8 each.
 Click here for a discount of up to $4 per ticket.
 The Pelicans also run daily promotions that can save you money at the concessions (e.g., BOGO hot dogs on Wednesdays and $1 draft beers on Thursdays).